Ika Journey to Self-Definition

 Cultural Markers of Ika Identity

-Despite their historical connections to both Bini and Igbo civilizations, the Ika people have developed a distinct culture that sets them apart.
+Despite their various historical connections and ancestral leanings, the Ika people have developed a distinct culture that sets them apart.
 This culture is defined by several key elements:

-• Religious Practices: The Ika people’s traditional religion is centered on ancestor worship and reverence for deities such as Ali (the land god) and Olokun (the sea god).
+• Religious Practices: The Ika people’s traditional religion is centered on ancestor worship and reverence for deities.
+Even though religious beliefs are personal, central to the Ika people as a collective is the Olokun deity.
 These religious practices are deeply embedded in people’s everyday lives and play a central role in their understanding of the universe and their place within it.

 • Communal Structures: Ika society is organized around extended family units, known as Ebon.
 These family units form the basic building blocks of the community and play a crucial role in maintaining social order, resolving disputes, and ensuring the continuity of cultural practices.

 • Respect for the Land: The land is central to the Ika people’s identity.
-They believe that the land is sacred and must be respected and honored through offerings and rituals.
-The concept of Ali, the god of the land, reflects the people’s deep connection to their environment and their dependence on it for survival.
+They believe that the land is sacred and must be respected and honoured through offerings and rituals.

 Unity in Diversity: The Ika People’s Internal Cohesion